 Bahía de Las Águilas

 This beach will only be visited by those volunteers who go to Haiti and who serve in the province of Pedernales, since it is located 5 hours from Santo Domingo.
-This beach is considered the cleanest and most beautiful of the world.
-It is 37 kms long, and is home to the Carey Sea Turtle, manatees, and green iguanas.
+This beach is considered to be one of the cleanest and most beautiful in the world.
+It is 23 miles long and is home to the Carey Sea Turtle, manatees, and green iguanas.

 Whether lodging at a hacienda on the beach of the Sea of Cortez in Puerto Penasco, Mexico; a walled convent in the heart of Alajuela, Costa Rica; or an apartment situated above the bustling metropolis of Santo Domingo, Dominican Republic, ISL’s volunteer lodgings are unique and carefully chosen based on very important criteria.

 Accommodations are safe, clean, and within a reasonable driving distance to service sites and recreational opportunities.
 Volunteers are provided their own bed, easy access to restrooms and showers and meeting spaces for training and fellowship.
 Many ISL accommodations are unique and may include retreat houses, guest houses or home stays, all of which provide a distinctive cultural experience.
 ISL Country Coordinators upload a description of your specific lodging in the Final Trip Document posted to your My ISL Portal prior to your departure.

 Av.
 Independencia #605, Gazcue, Sto Dgo.
 Rep Dom

 Residencial Juan Alejandro II

 Prolg Deciderio Arias # 44 Apt 305

 Av.
 Romulo Betancurt casi esq Nunez de Caceres